 For the purpose of registration, you may like to use the format and display it as described in the downloadable document.
 This is only a suggestion.
 Please modify it to suit yourself.
 I have used this format so that individual families can show that home education is different for each family and so the reasons, methods, resources and experiences will be different.
 I hope that you find that it is a flexible document which helps you think through home education and allows you to express it in your own way.

 Here is a suggestion on how to display your program.
-Firstly, add your Philosophy of Education.
+It is an optional extra to add your Philosophy of Education.

 Your "Philosophy of Education" may sound somewhat daunting - but really it means how you view education.
 I would recommend that you consider writing out your own philosophy and then deciding whether or not to include it officially in your program.
 It will be a worthwhile exercise for you to really think through your reasons and methods and you may find it a source of encouragement for yourself, when struggles come.